Teens-B.L.O.C.K. Youth and Teen Center

 Teen Services Coordinators

-Frania (Frani) Lantigua: Frani graduated from Concordia University, Ann Arbor with a major in Family Life.
-She is completing her internship at the Summit, The B.L.O.C.K., and Lead Like a Girl program.
+Frania (Frani) Lantigua: Frani graduated from Concordia University, Ann Arbor with a major in Family Life and a minor in Child Life.
+She completed her internship in 2017 at The BLOCK and has been here ever since!
 Frani has worked with kids and youth of all ages.
 She was also a leader of her dance team and is also part owner of A2 Fit-Kid.
-Frani loves to read, dance, and spend time with her fiance and two crazy dogs, Tyson and Kia.
+Frani loves to read, dance, and spend time with her husband and two dogs, Tyson and Kia.

 Courtney Smith: Courtney is a student at Eastern Michigan University to earn her Masters degree in Occupational Therapy.
 She has played guitar for 10 years and has been dancing all her life.
 Courtney tries to always listen, learn and be inspired by kids everyday.